-- Provide reliable and objective reports and information about City programs and services.
+Provide reliable and objective reports and information about City programs and services.

-Ensure that all City employees complete training in their responsibility to avoid and report fraud, waste, and abuse of City resources.
+- Provide City employees with training on their responsibility to avoid and report fraud, waste, and abuse of City resources.

 - Actively work with departments and the City Manager to identify and remove barriers to successful implementation of audit recommendations.